munshkr/freeling-analyzer-ruby/README.md

 # => ["mi", "amigo", "juan_mesa", "se", "mesar", "el", "barba", "a+el", "lado", "de", "el", "mesa", "."]
 ```

+## Features

+* Analyzer is *lazy*, it does not spawn the process until needed and it sends
+  the input text to `analyzer` on demand.
+* It just works with the default instalation of FreeLing.
+Just set the language
+  to use and you're good to go (*to-do*).

 ## Installation

 Add this line to your application's Gemfile: